hanjinliu/impy/docs/tutorial_viewer.rst

 .. code-block:: python

+    import impy as ip

     # Basically you'll run ...
     img = ip.imread("path/to/img.tif")
     ip.gui.add(img)

-    # but this also works
+    # This also works
     ip.gui.add("path/to/img.tif")

 If ``LazyImgArray`` is given, or a path is given but the image size is too large, then image is loaded as ``dask``